justin8/docker-couchpotato/README.md

 #Docker Couchpotato#
 [![Build Status](https://jenkins.dray.be/buildStatus/icon?job=docker_couchpotato)](https://jenkins.dray.be/job/docker_couchpotato)

-This is a docker image for Couchpotato stable running on an Arch linux container
+This is a docker image for Couchpotato stable running on an Alpine linux container

 ##Release schedule##
 A new release will be made shortly after each stable couchpotato release (a couple days at most).